Eide Municipality (Aust-Agder)

-Eide is a former municipality in the old Aust-Agder county in Norway.
-It is currently located within the municipality of Grimstad in Agder county.
-The municipality of Eide existed from 1838 until 1962.
-The 32.4 km2 municipality included 29.2 km2 of land on the mainland and the rest being nearly 70 small islands off the Skaggerak coast.
-The larger islands include Auseøya, Homborøya, and Ålesøya.
-The administrative centre was the village of Eide where the Eide Church is located.
-Other villages in Eide included Jortveit and Homborsund.
+Eide is a former municipality in the old Aust-Agder county, Norway.
+The 29.8 km2 municipality existed from 1838 until its dissolution in 1962.
+The area is now divided between Lillesand Municipality and Grimstad Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Eide where Eide Church is located.
+Other villages in the municipality included Jortveit and Homborsund.